ceciliomichael/ClaudeFlow/README.md

 - State maintained via memory system.

 ---
-*Note: The ClaudeCode system workflow and commands were developed and tested primarily using Claude 3.7 within the Cursor IDE environment.*
+*Note: The ClaudeFlow system workflow and commands were developed and tested primarily using Claude 3.7 within the Cursor IDE environment.*